Community Service / Customer Orientation Skills

 • That keeping the customer informed prevents frustration

-• That compromise is the norm for meeting a diverse group’s goals
+• That compromise is the norm for meeting a group’s goals

 Upon completion of this course, participants will be able to: